 Python or MATLAB Code

-All of the source code that performed the analysis in this blog and generated the plots is available right here.
+All of the source code that performed the analysis in this blog and generated the plots is available right here below (click here for a full screen in a separate tab).

 If you are a MATLAB lover, the above doesn't directly let you copy/paste but reproducing this in MATLAB should be pretty straightforward.
 In either case, we at enDAQ are planning to publish some open source Python libraries and some MATLAB examples, too.
 Stay tuned for that!